-All students using VA education benefits are eligible for priority registration.
+All students who are active duty, veterans, or otherwise using VA education benefits are eligible for priority registration.
 In order to participate, students must send course information (course title, subject, number, and CRN) for the classes that the student wishes to be registered in, by the Wednesday prior to open registration for each semester.
 This should be emailed to vetsource@blueridgectc.edu.
 If there are pre-requisite or program requirements, the School Certifying Official will contact the student at their Blue Ridge e-mail before proceeding to register the student in any course.